wp-plugins/woocommerce-beans/readme.txt

 = How can you change Beans plugin language? =
 You can translate the plugin in your language easily using the .po file in 'language' Beans directory.

-- Copy and rename the woocommerce-beans-en_US.po (for example for french the rename file would be woocommerce-beans-fr_FR.po)
+- Copy and rename the woocommerce-beans-xx_XX.po (for example for french the rename file would be woocommerce-beans-fr_FR.po)
-- Change the "Language: en_US\n" line in the file according to your language (for example for french it would be "Language: fr_FR\n")
+- Change the "Language: xx_XX\n" line in the file according to your language (for example for french it would be "Language: fr_FR\n")

 Now you can translate the plugin using for example Poedit Just open the file with Poedit and start translation.